 For VIZBI 2021 - for the first time - all conference speakers and participants have the opportunity to disseminate work presented during the meeting as peer-reviewed publications, through this Research Topic.
 Manuscripts will be handled by an editorial board formed from VIZBI session chairs, along with eminent speakers from past meetings.

 Manuscript Types.
-Manuscripts must be formatted to match one of the following article types: Original Research, Systematic Reviews, Methods, Review, Mini Review, Perspective, Data Report, Brief Research Report, Opinion.
+Manuscripts must be formatted to match one of the following article types: Original Research, Systematic Reviews, Methods, Review, Mini Review, Perspective, Data Report, Brief Research Report, Opinion, Technology and Code.
 For more information, see the description of acceptable Article Types for the Frontiers in Bioinformatics journal.